matm/jQuery-File-Upload-Wiki/Setup.md

 Visit the uploaded directory - you should see the same file upload interface as the demo, allowing you to upload files to your website.

-If uploading files doesn't work, make sure that the *files* and *thumbnails* directories permissions allow your server write access.
+If uploading files doesn't work, make sure that the *php/files* and *php/thumbnails* directories permissions allow your server write access.

 **Note:**
 The provided PHP upload handler allows anyone to upload files.
 The uploaded files are also accessible for anyone to download.